xavierlepretre/liquidity/docs/sphinx/src/reference/liquidity.rst

 * ``Account.default: key_hash -> UnitContract.instance``.
 Returns
   the contract associated to the given ``key_hash``.
-Since this contract is not originated, it cannot contains code, so transfers to it cannot fail.
+Since this contract is not originated, it cannot contain code, so transfers to it cannot fail.
 It is translated to ``IMPLICIT_ACCOUNT`` in Michelson.